-One thing all parents worry about is whether their child is addicted to drugs.
-With the media full of stories about how more teenagers than ever are using marijuana and its derivatives, it’s no wonder parents are concerned.
-If you think your son or daughter might have a drug problem, here are some signs to look for and some of the ways in which you can address the situation.
+All parents worry about their kids..
+The media is full of stories about how more teenagers than ever are using marijuana, it’s no wonder parents are concerned.
+If you think your child may have a drug problem, here are some signs to look for and some ways you can begin to address the situation.

-It can be difficult to know whether your child has a marijuana addiction.
+It can be difficult to know whether your child has a problem with marijuana.
 However, there are a few signs to look for.
 Many signs of marijuana abuse are quite subtle.
-But, if your son or daughter is displaying several of the following signs, it’s possible he or she could be using the drug.
+But, if your child is displaying several of the following signs, it’s possible they could be abusing the drug.

-As you can see, these signs are quite vague, and many teenagers display these signs without being addicted to cannabis.
-However, if your son or daughter is showing more than one of these signs, there is a possibility he or she could be abusing the drug.
+As you can see, these signs are quite vague.
+However, if your child exhibits more than a few of these signs, there is a possibility they could be abusing the drug.

 There have been several recent studies into marijuana’s impact on the brain.
-Although the results have been mixed for adult users, the evidence strongly points toward a severely detrimental effect on teenage brains.
+Although the results are mixed for adult users, evidence strongly points toward a severely detrimental effect on developing teenage brains.
 When cannabis use starts during adolescence, the impact on the brain’s development can be significant, including a reduction in brain activity, a smaller hippocampus –the area of the brain that controls memory and learning functions, and fewer neural fibers in specific areas.

 Live Science cites a 2014 study by Northwestern University’s Northwestern Medicine into teenage marijuana users in which the brain’s memory-related structure appeared to reduce in size.
 These abnormalities were still detectable after the teen had been drug-free for two years.
 This suggests cannabis can have a long-term effect on users.
 However, people who began using the drug after the age of 21 usually do not display these brain abnormalities, implying the younger the user is, the more damage that occurs.
 A 2016 study by the University of Montreal demonstrated that young people who began smoking cannabis at 14 performed more poorly on cognitive tests than teens of the same age who were nonusers.
 The National Institute for Drug Abuse quotes a study carried out in New Zealand that proved persistent marijuana use through adolescence is linked to a loss of up to eight IQ points when measured during adulthood.
 People who use marijuana for an extended period often report problems with memory, thinking clearly, organizing their thoughts, and multitasking.
 Some individuals who use the drug for a long time also have slower reaction times.

 With around half of all teenagers misusing drugs at least once in their lifetime, it’s important for parents to know the statistics regarding the use of marijuana among adolescents.
-While cannabis use among the teenage population is believed to be more common than the use of alcohol, many parents never consider the possibility of their child using marijuana.
+While cannabis use among teenagers is more common than the use of alcohol, many parents had never considered the possibility of their child using marijuana.
 There are also now a few misconceptions surrounding this drug.
 Medical marijuana use is becoming more widespread and several states have legalized its use for both medical and recreational purposes.
 This has led many parents to believe it is harmless.
 Yet, when it comes to teenagers’ developing brains, the evidence is clear: marijuana can be extremely harmful.

-As more states legalize the use of marijuana for either medical or recreational purposes, it’s no surprise many parents are worried its use could lead teenagers to use harder drugs, such as cocaine or heroin, in the future.
-Marijuana is often described as a Gateway Drug, and while the truth is many teenagers who smoke cannabis never use another drug, some do.
+As more states legalize the use of marijuana for either medical or recreational purposes, it’s no surprise many parents are worried its use could lead teenagers to use harder drugs, such as cocaine or heroin.
+Marijuana is often described as a gateway drug, and while the truth is many teenagers who smoke cannabis never use another drug, some do.
 The Verywell website says most high school students who use hard drugs originally started off using marijuana.

 There are three theories why some teenagers who use cannabis often move on to harder drugs.